OpenDrupal/opendrupal-archived/README.md

 UPDATE: July 2018
 -----------------

 This project now resurected with a new curriculum focussed on Drupal 8.
-This work will be replaced by the new *curriculum* repo

-This repo remains for reference only and will be deleted.
+This work is replaced by the new [curriculum](https://github.com/OpenDrupal/Curriculum) repo.
+This work remains temporarily for reference only and will be deleted.